What is the myTAIHEART Test?

 The Testing Process

 The myTAIHEART test requires a standard blood draw.
 Hospitals that offer myTAIHEART testing can draw your blood onsite, and will ship the sample overnight for processing at the TAI Diagnostics Clinical Laboratory.
-Results are reported back to the hospital within 2 business days of sample receipt.
+Results are reported back to the hospital the next business day after sample receipt.

 Personal Health Information 🔒

 TAI Diagnostics is committed to ensuring the safety and security of your Personal Health Information (PHI) and maintains HIPAA standard requirements.The Health Insurance Portability and Accountability Act (HIPAA) is designed to protect all forms of PHI, by defending the patients’ rights to have their health information kept private and preserving control of how their PHI data is used and when it is disclosed.
 The Privacy and Security Rules in HIPAA define the standards for protecting all forms of PHI and outlines specific Administrative and Technical Safeguards.